 Often in my work, the CI/CD process has been handled by someone else and I’ve very rarely needed to peek behind the curtain.
-I think names like Jenkins and Travis are great for CI/CD tools, I tend to anthropomorphize them, thinking of them as team members.
-When explaining CI/CD to non-technical people I usually tell them to think of the CI/CD as another team member who is great at following orders and is happy to do it over and over again.
+I think names like Jenkins and Travis are great for CI/CD tools; I tend to anthropomorphize them, thinking of them as team members.
+When explaining CI/CD to non-technical people, I usually tell them to think of CI/CD as another team member who is great at following orders and is happy to do it over and over again.

-In much of my work I don’t need to touch devops and I am content with this.
-I would not consider myself devops nor an expert on CI/CD but I have dabbled.
-In my personal projects, it can often be months between coding sessions and I found myself often trying to figure out my build process again and again…
+In much of my work, I don’t need to touch DevOps and I am content with this.
+I would not consider myself a DevOps engineer nor an expert on CI/CD, but I have dabbled.
+In my personal projects, it can often be months between coding sessions and I found myself repeatedly trying to figure out my build process…

 After some contemplation, I realised that one of the biggest factors hindering my ability to work on projects outside of work is the need to get my head back into my previous context.
-So I spent time on my projects ensuring it had decent build tools to keep me moving fast then adding in automated testing to ensure I don’t break code.
-This led me to being able to write a lot of code quickly without worrying about breaking or how to build/run/test/release code.
+So I spent time on my projects ensuring they had decent build tools to keep me moving fast, then adding automated testing to ensure I don’t break code.
+This led me to being able to write a lot of code quickly without worrying about breaking things or how to build/run/test/release code.
 Despite the initial time investment, I found these build tools have helped me a lot.
-The natural next step was to have it not run on my computer, it should be run on a CI/CD system.
+The natural next step was to have them run not on my computer, but on a CI/CD system.

-As I have tried different technologies over different projects, I have tried to experiment with CI/CD as well.
-I would say I leveraged a lot of each CI for my various projects, but my experience is by no means in depth.
+As I have tried different technologies across various projects, I have also experimented with CI/CD.
+I would say I leveraged many features of each CI system for my various projects, but my experience is by no means in-depth.
 Below are summaries of my experiences with different CI/CD tools.

 Jenkins

-Jenkins was the first experience I had with CI/CD systems, everytime I had to change something I was intimidated.
+Jenkins was my first experience with CI/CD systems.
+Every time I had to change something, I was intimidated.

 - Pros